 I stopped composting last fall when we put our house on the market and we were unable to compost in the rental we lived in for six months.
-But, we finally moved into our new home and the first thing I did was set up an Earth Machine so I could get back to my earth friendly ways!
+But, we finally moved into our new home and the first thing I did was set up a big soil saver compost bin so I could get back to my earth-friendly ways!

 But now we are unpacked and settling in and getting back into our groove.
 And just in time for melon and sweet corn season!

 It would be hard to throw the scraps below in the garbage.

 I am having to retrain the family to remember to compost their fruit and veggie scraps, occasionally reaching into the garbage and pulling out banana peels.
 But we’ll get there again.
 It feels great walking my kitchen pail out to the Earth Machine.

 It feels familiar.
 And there isn’t much that has felt familiar since we uprooted, so this feels just right.
 The previous owners of our house left behind a big bag of straw, which I’ve been using for my brown matter.
 This autumn when the leaves fall, I’ll rake up two big garbage cans full and use those throughout the winter.

 Who would have thought that composting could get a girl back to feeling her old self again?
 Have you fallen off the green wagon in certain areas lately?

 Trust me, you can get back on when the time is right.

 Composting is a type of recycling where you can take your food waste and break it down to make them food for plants.
 When you add compost to your gardens it can provide your plants with additional nutrients that can make them happier and healthier.

 Typically anything that we get from the ground can be composted, including – but not limited to the following items.